Vanessa Bell

-Vanessa Bell (née Stephen; 30 May 1879 – 7 April 1961) was an English painter and interior designer, a member of the Bloomsbury Group and the sister of Virginia Woolf (née Stephen).
+Vanessa Bell (née Stephen; 30 May 1879 – 7 April 1961) was an English painter and interior designer, a member of the Bloomsbury Group and the sister of Virginia Woolf.

-Early life and education
+Biography

-Vanessa Stephen was the elder daughter of Sir Leslie Stephen and Julia Prinsep Duckworth.
-The family included her sister Virginia, brothers Thoby (1880–1906) and Adrian (1883–1948), half-sister Laura (1870–1945) whose mother was Harriett Thackeray and half-brothers George and Gerald Duckworth; they lived at 22 Hyde Park Gate, Westminster, London.
-She was educated at home in languages, mathematics and history, and took drawing lessons from Ebenezer Cook before she attended Sir Arthur Cope's art school in 1896.
-She then studied painting at the Royal Academy in 1901.
+Vanessa Stephen was the elder daughter of the art critic and historian Sir Leslie Stephen (1832–1904) and the philanthropist Julia Prinsep Duckworth (1846–1895), although she was her father's second child and her mother's fourth child.
+The family included her sister Virginia, brothers Thoby (1880–1906) and Adrian (1883–1948), half-sister Laura (1870–1945) whose mother was Leslie's first wife, Harriett Thackeray, half-sister Stella Duckworth, and half-brothers George and Gerald Duckworth, who were Julia's children from her first marriage.
+Later in life, Virginia stated that, during their childhood, she and Vanessa had been sexually abused by George and Gerald.

-Later in life, she said that during her childhood she had been sexually abused by her half-brothers, George and Gerald Duckworth.
+The family lived at 22 Hyde Park Gate, London, and spent summers at Talland, the Cornwall house that would become the setting for Virginia's 1927 novel To the Lighthouse.
+In London, Vanessa was educated at home in languages, mathematics and history, and took drawing lessons from Ebenezer Cooke before attending Sir Arthur Cope's art school in 1896.
+In 1901, she studied painting at the Slade School of Fine Art.